AD-SDL/wei2023/README.md

 ```
 # Demo
 In a linux terminal, go to `~/workspace/rpl_wei/examples`. from within the folder run `./run_wei_server.sh`. in a new terminal tab in the same folder, run `./run_example.py`.
-This will show a text-only simulation of the workflow
+This will show a text-only simulation of the workflow execution
 # Paper and Citation

 Our paper is posted on [arXiv]().
 If you find our work useful, please consider citing us!